Norma Ferrer

 IVLP Impact Award Project: Ground Up - Preventing Trafficking in Persons in Teenage Women

-" We must find the way to expand the impact of the project to most schools in Venezuela. " - A Participating School Staff Member
+" We must find the way to expand the impact of the project to most schools in Venezuela. " - Participating School Staff Member

 IVLP Exchange Experience